 Jonathan serves as a trusted advisor to executives, attorneys, doctors, professionals and entrepreneurs of all kinds.
 His clients find him to be a straightforward, consultative planner with an ability to bring balance to the analytic and emotional aspects of their finances.

-He has been named one of “The Best Financial Planners in Dallas”1 by D Magazine and a Five Star Wealth Manager2 by Texas Monthly.
-Jonathan has also been ranked a Top Wealth Manager3 by the National Association of Board Certified Advisory Practices (NABCAP).
+He has been named one of “The Best Financial Planners in Dallas by D Magazine and a Five Star Wealth Manager by Texas Monthly.
+Jonathan has also been ranked a Top Wealth Manager by the National Association of Board Certified Advisory Practices (NABCAP).

 Jonathan is an active member of CFM’s management team.
 Prior to CFM, Jonathan worked with Southwest Securities as a financial advisor and assistant branch manager of their Private Client Group office in Preston Center.

-Jonathan serves as Chairman of the DFW Financial Planning Association, following several years on the board in various capacities.
+Jonathan served as President & Chairman of the DFW Financial Planning Association, following several years on the board in various capacities.
 He has served on the Dallas Estate Planning Council’s Board of Governors and is involved with the Dallas Regional Chamber of Commerce’s Economic Policy Committee and Small Business Advisory Council.

 Jonathan studied at Southern Methodist University to complete the Financial Planning Certification Program, and earned a BS in Business Administration from Louisiana Tech University.